Axis-Coding-Solution/axis_software_backend/README.md

 4. Remove all unnecessary consoles and commented code after testing.

 5. Name of API function and service function should be same in every module for better readability and maintainability.

+6. If there is any mongodId you have to add a check and search it in db.